 Concordia is located in the Midway district of St. Paul, Minnesota, on Marshall Avenue between Snelling and Lexington, immediately south of Interstate 94, which joins St. Paul and Minneapolis, often referred to as the "Twin Cities."
-Four Points Sheraton is conveniently located directly across Interstate 94 from the campus for visitors to the university.

 The 41-acre campus includes residence halls; classrooms, science and music buildings; theatre arts center; library technology center; chapel; cafeteria; gymnasium and health and fitness center; administration and faculty complexes; and the student union.
 These facilities are conveniently located and many of them are interconnected.
 Athletic fields and university-owned apartment buildings are nearby.
 All teaching, activity, and ground level housing areas are accessible to those with disabilities.